TranNamCHY/Convolution_Driver/README.md

 Now, you'll need to compile the driver by yourself, :

-If you need to , download the toolchain gcc-linaro-4.9.4-2017.01-x86_64_arm-linux-gnueabihf at link: https://releases.linaro.org/components/toolchain/binaries/4.9-2017.01/arm-linux-gnueabihf/ and extract.
+First, download the toolchain gcc-linaro-4.9.4-2017.01-x86_64_arm-linux-gnueabihf at link: https://releases.linaro.org/components/toolchain/binaries/4.9-2017.01/arm-linux-gnueabihf/ and extract it.
 Then clone this project, and modify the config.mk file, replace the "/home/nambcn" with your local path.

-In case you got error "Segmentation fault" when run CPU testbench and just want to recompile "matrix_ultility.c" to run on your PC, just change CROSS_COMPILE to "gcc", and compile by:
+In case you got error "Segmentation fault" when run CPU testbench and just want to recompile "matrix_ultility.c" to run on your PC, just change CROSS_COMPILE to "", and compile by:

 ```bash
 make app
 ```
 Copy libmatrix.so at outputs folder to the folder of CNN_NETWORK, and you can run test_cpu now.

+Otherwise, this command will buitl both device driver and matrix_ultility.c for your board.

 ```bash
 make driver app